 Day 2

 Begin your second day in Mexico by exploring The Zócalo, the heart of central Mexico City.
-Before the colonial era, this vibrant square served as the primary ceremonial hub of the Aztec city of Tenochtitlan.
-While you're at The Zócalo, take the time to visit the stunning Mexico City Metropolitan Cathedral located right in the square.
+Before the colonial era, this lively square served as the primary ceremonial hub of the Aztec city of Tenochtitlan.
+While you're at The Zócalo, also take the time to visit the beautiful Mexico City Metropolitan Cathedral located right in the square.
 Additionally, you might want to think about joining a walking tour to discover the rich history of the city center.

 Mexico City Metropolitan Cathedral |